Warnings: off-screen rape and murder, denial of pregnancy, off-screen child birth.

 “Sorry,” she said; and she stumbled on thin air, weak and helpless as he had never seen her before, until he reached out and grabbed her by the shoulder.

 It was the wrong thing to do.

-Wen Qing froze, her very wide eyes finding his at last.
+Wen Qing froze, her very wide eyes meeting his at last.

 Wei Wuxian could find nothing at all to say.
-He stared at her in a haze, noticing the pallor of her skin, the dirt smeared over her face and clothes, the bruises purpling around her eyes where something or someone must have struck her.
+He stared at her in shock, noticing the pallor of her skin, the dirt smeared over her face and clothes, the bruises purpling around her temple where something or someone must have struck her.

 “Wei Ying,” she whispered in shock.

 Wei Wuxian forced open his mouth.
 “Yes,” he said, “yes, it’s me.”

 “Wei Wuxian,” she called again, and she was the one this time to grab onto him fiercely.